alfredscyriac/CSCI313-Data-Structures/Notes/Hashmap.md

 > - Checks for Matching Key: Compares each node’s key; returns value when found
 > - Returns Default if Not Found: Returns 0 if the key is not present in the hash map

+## Collision Handling
+- Collision are caused when two keys map to the same index
+- There are multiple ways we can handle collision: (1) Linear Probing (2) Seperate Chaining

 ## Time Complexity of Common Operations with HashMap